Nigerian Army Officers' Wives Association: Initiatives

+NAOWA has initiated the Girl Child Education Programme (GCEP) campaign in several states of the federation to improve access to education and promote equal opportunities for girls.

 Magazine

 NAOWA publishes a magazine as the mouthpiece of the association, showcasing its activities and write-up on topical issues, opinion and comments, socio-cultural, entertainment and political events across the globe.
 The magazine is published annually and it enjoys a wide readership and circulation to all military formations across the country.
 The maiden and second edition of the magazine were published in 2007 and 2008 respectively.